KROOF - Kranzberg Forest Roof Project - Interactions between beech and spruce in relation to drought

 - How do trees, especially our commercial tree species beech and spruce, cope with prolonged drought events?

-- Which species-specific reaction patterns are emerging?
+- What species-specific response patterns are emerging?

-- Are there differences in regeneration?
+- Are there differences in recovery?